How to Write a CV for the Digital Era

 5 May 17 by Chris Woods

-There is a whole lot of CV writing advice out there, but all of it would agree on one crucial point: keep your CV updated.
-After all, it is your key to getting your foot through the front door and into an interview.
+There is a whole lot of CV writing advice out there, but all of it would agree on one crucial point: keep things up to date.
+After all, it is your key to getting your foot through the front door and into job interviews.
 However, as an IT professional, unless your CV works in synergy with your online brand on sites such as GitHub, LinkedIn or Dribbble, you’re missing a big opportunity to add value to your next job application.

 The world is more connected now than it has ever been.
 The Internet of Things is driving the inter-networking of essentially anything electronic, from your car, mobile phone to even your house’s security system.
 Many managers in the technology sector are now expecting the same level of synergy from your CV.

 No matter how much technology changes, it will always be good practice to tailor your CV to be easy to read with all the basic elements.
 So, here’s a quick breakdown of what your CV should cover in chronological order:

 Bringing Your CV Into the Digital Age

 As a professional in the IT space, you likely own one or more online accounts that showcase your professional skills, examples of your work or status within your industry.
 Below are a few examples of several accounts that we’ve seen included in strong applications, providing different types of cv experience to the reader.

 To get the most out of your LinkedIn profile, it is a good idea to consider it as an extension of your CV.
 This means that it should go beyond showcasing the same information that could be found on your CV but it’s essential that you make sure both are consistent especially regarding dates of employment.
 One way it can do this is through having strong recommendations from previous managers and clients that you have worked with who can vouch for your skills, experiences, achievements and work ethic.